jianshu93/metaT_directionality_check/README.md

 ```
 ### output directory explained

-You will have contamination_report.1.txt and contamination_report.2.txt, which showed you the numer of reads mapped to gene strand, reverse strand of gene strand (anti-sense) and ratio of reads mapped to anti-sense.
+You will have contamination_report.1.txt and contamination_report.2.txt, which showed you the numer of reads mapped to gene strand, reverse strand of gene strand (anti-sense) and ratio of reads mapped to anti-sense only for forward or reverse reads, respectively. contamination_report.all.txt is for both forward and reverse reads.
+The value (third column) should be very close for those 3 files.
+The last one will also be printed on screen

 ### Comparison between directionality_check.pl (this pipeline) and dirseq (https://github.com/wwood/dirseq) software developed by Ben.
 Woodcroft.